 The abstract of a research paper is one of its most important parts.
 Commonly found at the beginning of a research paper, the abstract grabs the reader's interest and provides a concise, informative summary of the paper.
 This short piece of text also tells readers what they can expect should they decide to keep reading the paper.

 Given the importance of the abstract in research, it can be difficult to create one that's effective.
 After all, it's said that academic papers are usually rejected because of poorly written, weak abstracts.
 However, by following some guidelines, you can write an example of abstract in a research paper that suits your paper's purpose.

-This article aims to contribute to the existing literature about scholarly abstracts, including providing a number of good definitions of what an abstract is and its importance and purpose.
+This article defined what is abstract in research paper and aims to contribute to the existing literature about scholarly abstracts, including providing a good abstract definition in research and its importance and purpose.
 It will, of course, as the title suggests, offer valuable tips on how to write an abstract, as well as other key considerations and good examples.

 I. What is an Abstract?

 Before researchers learn how to properly compose an abstract and proceed with conducting research, they must first know, "What is an abstract in a paper?"
 An abstract is one of the most important parts of any academic or professional paper (Atanassova et al., 2016).
 This concise text functions as a synopsis of a paper’s content.
 It is designed to very briefly summarize the key details contained in a paper without providing too much detail (Hartley, 2008).

 An abstract is a self-contained, short, and definitive summary that describes the full contribution or content of an academic publication.
 Generally considered as the first section of a scholarly article, an abstract is considered as “a standalone genre” (Gillaerts & Van de Velde, 2010 cited in Ngai et al. 2018).